Mission & History

 USP and the Chinese Pharmacopoeia Commission collaborate on hosting first joint symposium in China to discuss key scientific and pharmacopeial topics.

-USP houses its historical archives at the USP Information Center, located at its headquarters in Rockville, Maryland.
+USP houses its historical archives at the USP Information Center, located at its headquarters in Rockville, MD, USA.
 Learn more about the center and how you can view holdings and exhibits.